 The Hammond Alternative is a design variation to the Commuter Rail Alternative, with the main difference between the two alternatives being the rail alignment and station location in the north part of Hammond (see Figure 2.2-9).
 South of Douglas Street, the Hammond Alternative is similar to the Commuter Rail Alternative described above.
 From downtown Hammond north of Douglas Street, the Hammond Alternative would extend north on embankment and use bridges crossing over the IHB and NS) freight lines immediately east of the Hohman Avenue overpass.
+The alignment would then extend northward and cross over Hohman Avenue just south of Michigan Street.
 The alignment would then continue north and west, crossing over the CSX freight line, and connect with the existing SSL.